 Commissioner Shotwell currently serves as Chairman of the Board of Commissioners and has been Chairman since 2006.
 In this capacity, he is an ex officio member of all Standing Committees.
-He also is a member of the County’s Retirement Board, Airport Board, Board of Public Works, Region 2 Planning Commission, Brownfield Redevelopment Authority, the Leoni Downtown Development Authority, and the Intergovernmental Committee.
+He also is a member of the County’s Retirement Board, Airport Board, Board of Public Works, Region 2 Planning Commission, Brownfield Redevelopment Authority, the Blackman Downtown Development Authority, and the J.AC.T.s Planning Committee.

 Jim graduated from Lumen Christi High School and Jackson Community College.
 He is an Eagle Scout and an active member of St. John’s Catholic Church.
 He is married to Beckie and has 2 children, Betsy and Michael.